CamilaDuitama/muset/README.md

 ```

 ### I just want a presence-absence unitig matrix
-MUSET includes also `muset_pa`, an auxiliary executable that generates a presence-absence unitig matrix in text format from a list of input samples using ggcat and kmat_tools.
+MUSET also includes `muset_pa`, an auxiliary executable for building a presence-absence unitig matrix in text format from a list of input samples using `ggcat` and `kmat_tools`.

 ```
-muset_pa v0.4
+muset_pa v0.4.1

 DESCRIPTION:
    muset_pa - a pipeline for building a presence-absence unitig matrix from a list of FASTA/FASTQ files.